 During the turbulent years of the French Revolution (1789 - 1799), the writings of Athanasius Kircher inspired the Belgian inventor, physicist, and showman named Étienne-Gaspard Robert, known as Robertson 25 described in his 1830-34 published book "Mémoires récréatifs, Scientifiques et anecdotiques".
 He presented his first "fantasmagorie" at the Pavilion de l'Echiquier in Paris, whilst calling himself as a creator of this "scientific effect", however he never disclosed his discoveries.
-26 The true fact is that he did no more than borrow and exploit a method used by several other skilled projectionists well before him.
+The true fact is that he did no more than borrow and exploit a method used by several other skilled projectionists well before him.
 Although he certainly fine-tuned the technology and made it to a commercial success, which ended in a course of a trial due to plagiarism.

 To be able to understand Robertson's "invention", we need to learn about the etymology of the word "Phantasmagoria" in Oxford English Dictionary: "a shifting series or succession of phantasms or imaginary figures, as seen in a dream or fevered condition, as called up by the imagination, or as created by literary description."
-27 The term was derived from the Greek phantasma, 'ghost' (derived from Phantazo, 'I make an illusion') and Agoreuo, 'I speak'; an etymology which suggests a dialogue between the audience and the ghost called up by the magic lantern.
+The term was derived from the Greek phantasma, 'ghost' (derived from Phantazo, 'I make an illusion') and Agoreuo, 'I speak'; an etymology which suggests a dialogue between the audience and the ghost called up by the magic lantern.
 An alternative derivation, indicating 'gathering of ghosts' (phantasma/agora) may also be possible.
+(Mannoni, 2000)

-(Mannoni, 2000) 28 ghost of the departed was called up.
+Tracing back to the time around 1774 to Leipzig, Germany, when the 'ghost creator' (Gespenstermacher) and freemason Johann Schröpfer organised shows of necromancy, in which ghost of the departed was called up.
 He was a legendary illusionist, who used a special repertoire of tricks including projections with mirrors, thunder sound effects, assistants dressed up as ghosts and his audience had to fasten three days ahead before the contact could be established with the underworld.
 He took inspiration from the French projectionist Edme-Gilles Guyot, who has been using smoke instead of a textile curtain for projection purposes described already in 1769-70.
 Guyot's technique made the images float more organically and therefore more realistic above the terrified visitors.
-30